 When starting your flower, leave a generous tail when you make your original ch 2.
 You can use this thread to sew the flower to the ring.

-Hold your thread to the back of your work when making the petals if you can.
-If you catch the thread when making a few stitches, it will stay in place without any extra sewing.
+Hold your thread or yarn to the back of your work when making the petals if you can.
+If you catch the thread or yarn when making a few stitches, it will stay in place without any extra sewing.
 (I really need to show how to do this with some photos at some point.
 It’s a huge time saver.)

 If you can’t find the shade of crochet cotton thread that you want, you’ll be able to find the embroidery thread (aka embroidery floss) that is the correct colour.
 For the life of me I can’t find any brown crochet cotton thread locally so I decided to use embroidery thread instead.
 It worked great!
 It’s actually the centre of the crochet sunflower.
 Couldn’t tell could you ?.
 You will have to separate 2 or 3 threads from the skein to acquire the same thickness as the crochet cotton thread.
 I found 2 pulled out worked best but it may be different depending on what embroidery thread you’re using.